0x1eef/xchan.rb/README.md

 # Read from empty channel     []
 ```

-*Splat operator*
+**Splat operator**

 The following example demonstrates how the splat operator can be
-used to forward the contents of a channel as arguments to a method:
+used to consume and forward the contents of a channel as arguments
+to a method:

 ```ruby
 def sum(a, b, c, d)